 Lapping is a problem that occurs when applying paint.
 Adjacent rows begin to show because they overlap each other.
 The glossier the paint, the worse the problem.

-One downside of matte paint is that it is difficult to clean.
+One downside of matte paint is that it can only be cleaned lightly with a damp sponge.
 Eggshell paint has just enough gloss to it to prevent stains from soaking in.
 Also, burnishing is a problem with matte paint.
 Burnishing happens when the paint is rubbed too much and takes on a lighter color.
 Eggshell’s light gloss prevents or disguises burnishing.

 Although satin and eggshell paints are often used interchangeably, there are some key differences that make a difference in the look and feel painting with them achieves.